Best Inversion Tables for Back Pain Relief

 - Degenerative disc disease: 8-16 weeks

 Measurement methods help track progress objectively.
-Keep a pain journal rating your average daily pain on a 0-10 scale.
+Keep a pain journal rating average daily pain on 0-10 scale.
 Calculate weekly averages and look for trends over 4-6 weeks rather than day-to-day fluctuations.
-Also track functional measures like how long you can stand, walk, or sit before pain forces you to change positions.
+Also track functional measures like how long you can stand, walk, or sit before pain forces position change.

 - After 4 weeks with no change in pain levels